 Camping is only available on Urupukapuka Island.
 There are three campsites.

 - Camp host is on-site from 22 December to 20 January each season.

 - No cooking facilities – use liquid or LPG only.

-- 027 cellphone coverage is available around all parts of Urupukapuka Island.
+- Cellphone coverage is available on Urupukapuka Island.

-- During the summer the rubbish barge will visit Urupukapuka Island.
+- During the summer, a rubbish barge may visit Urupukapuka Island.

 - Showers available at Cable Bay and Urupukapuka Bay, but not Sunset Bay campsite.

 Keep to these rules (covered by the Hauraki Gulf Maritime Park and the Bay of Islands Maritime and Historic Park bylaws):

 - Dispose of matches and lit cigarettes responsibly.

 - Take your litter off the islands.